 In fact, many MLM businesses exist in Nigeria.
 For example, Forever Living Products, Avon Cosmetics, Oriflame, Hempworx etc.

-These few examples and many more are legitimate businesses operating in Nigeria.
+These are few examples of well-known MLM businesses operating in Nigeria.

 However, in the past there have been illegal businesses running ponzi schemes or pyramid schemes in Nigeria.